aridjayarecipes/cutesrecipes.web.app/content/post/2559-simple-way-to-make-ultimate-heathy-double-chocolate-banana-bread.md

 1. Slice into thick slices and serve.

 Double Chocolate Banana Bread is the chocolate lovers version of the ultra moist banana bread.
 Chocolate chips and cocoa powder are key players When you add chocolate and cocoa powder to the best banana bread, you get the best chocolatey banana bread!
 It satisfies your sweet tooth like a.
-A double dose of chocolate, peanut butter and banana…what's there not to like?
+A double dose of chocolate, peanut butter and banana…what&#39;s there not to like?
 Deliciously moist and decadent, but…it has no refined flour Two ingredients go into this bread to make it extra moist: Sour cream and coconut oil.

 So that's going to wrap this up with this special food heathy double chocolate banana bread recipe.
 Thanks so much for your time.
 I'm sure that you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!